 Why (or why not) choose MSIG car insurance?

-MSIG is definitely a premium insurer – it’s not cheap.
+MSIG auto insurance is definitely a premium product – it’s not cheap.
 You MUST be willing to pay more for the brand name and level of cover.

 If you have a brand new car, consider upgrading to MSIG’s MotorMax Plus or UMax Plus as they are higher coverage (though pricier).
 But if you’re looking to insure an older car and are watching your budget, you can shop around for similar plans at cheaper rates.

 One unique feature of MSIG is that emergency evacuation back to Singapore is bundled into their plans at all levels, plus there’s an option to extend coverage in Malaysia.
 If you often drive to Malaysia, especially for long-distance trips – frequently enough to make you wonder if your current insurance is adequate – you might want to consider switching to MSIG.

 Of course, with its UMax scheme, the higher premiums MIGHT be worth it for the chance to get your excess waived 100%.
 If you’re already a safe driver, it doesn’t require any extra effort on your part.
 Do compare it with NTUC’s Drive Master before you commit, though.

 Would you take on a scheme like UMax for the chance to reduce your excess?
 Tell us why or why not in the comments.
 See if MSIG offers the best car insurance quotes.